This page provides help and advice for people whose application to Goldsmiths may be impacted by Covid-19 measures.

 Primary page content

-We appreciate that prospective students are understandably concerned about the coronavirus and the potential impact on their ability to complete the enrolment process to study at Goldsmiths, University of London.
+We appreciate that prospective students are understandably concerned about the Covid-19 and the potential impact on their ability to complete the enrolment process to study at Goldsmiths.

-However the accommodation application portal will remain open throughout the summer, and any applications received after the June deadline will be considered.
+The accommodation application portal will remain open throughout the summer.

-We are not able to guarantee a place to those who apply after the deadline, but last year, all accommodation applicants, including those who applied after the deadline received an offer of accommodation before the start of term.
+Last year all accommodation applicants, including those who applied after our deadline, received an offer of accommodation before the start of the autumn term.
 We will make every effort to accommodate late applicants again this year and we can also provide advice and support to those who wish to explore private sector housing.

-For those applying to join us directly in the autumn, we have extended our deadlines for applying to study with us, requesting a CAS statement (if you need a student visa) and starting your studies.
+For those applying to join us directly in the autumn, we have extended our deadlines for requesting a CAS statement (if you need a student visa) and starting your studies.

-If you think you might be slightly later than these dates then you should let the English Language Centre know (email@example.com) and the Immigration Advisory Service (firstname.lastname@example.org) so that we can advise you and help you further.
+If you think you might be slightly later than these dates then you should let the Immigration Advisory Service (firstname.lastname@example.org) so that we can advise you and help you further.